pgpbpadilla/ewebrtc-sdk/node-sample/README.md

 $ npm start
 ```

 **Note**: The `start` script uses the sandbox environment by default.
-To start the DHS for other environments:
+To start the server for other environments:

   * `sandbox` - Use this environment for your testing.